 If the sidestand does not move up and down smoothly, have a Yamaha dealer check or repair it.
+Otherwise, the sidestand could contact the ground and distract the operator, resulting in a possible loss of control.

 Recommended lubricant:

 Lithium-soap-based grease